glroyal/litebox/README.md

 * Drag the file index.html into an open browser window

 * *"Absorb what is useful, discard what is useless, and add what is specifically your own"* -- Bruce Lee

 ## Computed HTML

-There is an element property called [**innerHTML**]([Element.innerHTML - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)), which reads or writes tranches of the DOM as a string of HTML tags.
+Computed HTML achieves native app performance by exploiting the latent potential of an overlooked JavaScript language construct.

-InnerHTML is orders of magnitude faster than JavaScript DOM because the browser's HTML interpreter is optimized for generating layouts from streams of markup tags.
+[**Element.innerHTML**]([Element.innerHTML - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)) reads or writes tranches of the DOM as a string of HTML tags.
+It is orders of magnitude faster than conventional Dynamic HTML.

-LiteBox weighs just 67K, but can render its catalog of 893 photos as thumbnails in 7  ms.
+Sub-second Time-To-Interactive (TTI) is typical for Computed HTML pages regardless of layout complexity, because element.innerHTML is highly optimized for rendering DOMs from strings of HTML tags.

 ## Adaptive Density